F6ITU/Alexandrie/README.md

 supporting Pavel Denim's firmware... )

-Alexandrie is only needed by people using an original Hermes Board or a Red Pitaya (via the I2S output)
+Alexandrie is only needed by people using an original Hermes Board or a Red Pitaya (via the SPI output)

 A specific replacement board (Alexi2C) has been design for

- Hermes-Lite users (decimal output from FPGA)
+ * Hermes-Lite users (decimal output from FPGA)
- Red Pitaya owners using the I2C output
+*  Red Pitaya owners using the I2C output

 3D image of the board are stored on this repo